 If you are considering divorce and want more information about how to protect yourself and your family if you end your marriage, you should schedule a divorce consultation.
-During a pre-divorce consultation, a divorce attorney can assess your situation, explain the divorce process to you and give you impartial advice on your case.
-At this point, you have not hired a divorce lawyer: this is a consultation to understand your legal situation in the event you do decide to divorce in the future.
+During a pre-divorce consultation, an attorney can assess your situation, explain the divorce process to you and give you impartial advice on your case.
+At this point, you have not hired a lawyer: this is a consultation to understand your legal situation in the event you do decide to divorce in the future.

 A divorce consultation will cover:

 - The pros and cons of divorce in New Jersey

 - Are you eligible for alimony?

 - Will you get custody of your children?

 - How much will you receive for child support?